rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-24-2fab32540d4305ac-certificate-of-completion-dated-24102025-issued-under-rc-no-8257-of-2024-drawn-a.md

 source: sebi
 stocks: []
 tags:
+- adjudication
-- recovery-certificate
+- bse
-- penalty-collection
+- enforcement
 - illiquid-stock-options
-- bse
-- enforcement-action
+- penalty
-- adjudication-order
+- recovery
 title: Certificate of Completion dated 24.10.2025 issued under RC No. 8257 of 2024 drawn against VS Shah in the matter of ISO at BSE
 ---